 If you think you might have an orthodontic disorder and would like to schedule a consultation appointment, contact us today.

 A crossbite is an orthodontic disorder in which the top teeth rest on the inner side of the lower teeth.
 In a healthy bite, the top teeth rest slightly outside the lower teeth.
-Crossbites don’t necessarily affect the entire mouth – they can occur in any area of the mouth, but are most common in teeth located at the sides.
+Crossbites don’t necessarily affect the entire mouth – they can occur in any area of the mouth.

 If left untreated, crossbites can cause the following orthodontic issues:

 - Bone loss

 - Loss of jaw symmetry

 - Excessive and uneven wear of tooth structure

 - Improper function of the jaw joints and muscles

 An openbite is an orthodontic disorder in which the top front teeth do not come in contact with their opposite bottom teeth.
 It’s easy to tell if someone has an open bite – when they close their mouth down to bite, their front bottom and top teeth do not touch.
 This type of bite can be caused by finger sucking, tongue sucking, tongue thrusting, and genetics.